6 Types of Construction Technology You Will Use in the Future

 3D printing as a construction technology has the potential to change material sourcing.
 For prefabrication, materials for a project can be printed and then transported to the job site, ready for use immediately.
 This can allow you to get materials faster and streamline the process by removing extra steps in the middle.

-One of the current challenges with adoption of this technology is limitations with mass production.
+3D printing makes it possible to print materials right on site, reducing waste and further saving on transportation and storage costs.
+However, one of the current challenges with adoption of this technology is limitations with mass production.
 Although some 3D printers can produce on a larger scale, they are expensive.

 6. Artificial Intelligence